-There were no unissued shares of the Company or its subsidiaries under options as at the end of the financial year.
+There were no unissued shares of the Company or its subsidiaries under option as at the end of the financial year.

 The Company has adopted a share incentive scheme, Yamada Green Resources Share Option Scheme (the "Scheme") and a performance incentive scheme, Yamada Green Resources Performance Share Plan (the "Plan").
 The Scheme and the Plan, collectively known as the Schemes, were approved and adopted by the shareholders at an Extraordinary General Meeting of the Company held on 29 April 2011.
-The Schemes are administered by the Company's Remuneration Committee, comprising of Mr Sim Yong Chan, Mr Soh Beng Keng and Mr Chang Feng-chang.
+The Schemes are administered by the Company's Remuneration Committee, comprising of Mr Sim Yong Chan, Mr Soh Beng Keng, Mr Chang Feng-chang, Mr Goi Kok Neng, Mr Chua Ser Miang and Professor Tan Cheng Han.